 What’s the best video format?

 While there isn’t one “best video format,” there are best video formats for particular jobs.
-Things to be aware of when choosing a video format, apart from the intended audience — Will they be watching video streaming over the Internet?
-Do they have a fast connection?
-Do they have a DVD player?
-Do they have a Blu-ray player? — are the longevity of the format and how widespread its adoption.
+Ask yourself a few questions about your intended audience: Will they be watching video streaming over the Internet?
+What kind of connection speeds?
+Do they have a DVD player or a Blu-ray player? — are the longevity of the format and how widespread its adoption.

-For a number of years now, a good bet for a forward-looking, high-quality, versatile video format is h.264, aka, MPEG-4/AVC (Advanced Video Coding), though it really needs a better name. h.264 is supported by a number of important players including Microsoft, Apple and Adobe, though in early 2011 Google dropped support for h.264 from its Chrome browser citing the desire to use only open-source (i.e. non-patented, royalty-free) standards, Microsoft swiftly made a Chrome extension which restored support.
-Google’s answer was .vp9 (soon to be vp10) to be used as part of HTML5.
+For a number of years, a good bet for a forward-looking, high-quality, versatile video format is h.264.
+(MPEG-4/AVC – Advanced Video Coding).
+H.264 is supported by a number of important players including Microsoft, Apple and Adobe.
+Though in early 2011 Google dropped support for h.264 from its Chrome browser.
+They cited the desire to use only open-source (i.e. non-patented, royalty-free) standards.
+Microsoft swiftly made a Chrome extension which restored support.
+Google’s answer was rolling out .vp9 (later vp10) used as part of HTML5.
 Performance of the two codecs is very similar.
 Adoptions and usage will determine if there’s an eventual winner.

-It's relatively easy to convert between most non-DRM (copy protected) video formats with any number of free or low-cost conversion utilities found on the web.
-If you do transfer between formats, remember that re-compression causes degradation, if quality is of paramount importance, don’t delete the originals, archive them somewhere.
-Also keep in mind that when moving between containers some data streams such as subtitles and chapter data can be lost if the new container doesn’t support them.
+If you do transfer between formats, remember that re-compression causes degradation.
+If quality is of paramount importance, don’t delete the originals, archive them somewhere.
+Be sure to note that when moving between containers, data streams like subtitles and chapter data may be lost, if the new container doesn’t support them.

-As viewing experiences and platforms evolve, the way in which moving pictures are delivered will continue to evolve and change.
-New containers and codecs will continue to be produced that will allow for larger amounts of data to be delivered more quickly and with additional data streams.
-There will never be a final format but keeping in mind your audience and the type of video you’re delivering, there will always be some options that are superior to others.
+As viewing experiences and platforms evolve, video delivery will continue to evolve and change.
+You will see new codecs and containers that will deliver larger amounts of data more quickly and with additional data streams.
+There will never be a final format.
+Just keep your audience in mind and the type of video you want to deliver.
+There will always be some options that are superior to others.
 Good organizational skills and regular migrating to new formats will make sure that your video survives as technology changes.